Kirill Kaprizov Game Preview: Wild vs. Devils

 Kaprizov Season Stats Insights

-- In 8 games this season, Kaprizov has a plus-minus of -5, while averaging 21:29 on the ice per game.
+- In two of nine games this season, Kaprizov has scored a goal, but he's yet to produce two or more goals in the same contest.

-- Kaprizov has a goal in two of eight games this season, but has to post a multi-goal effort.

-- Kaprizov has a point in five of eight games this year, with multiple points in two of them.
+- In five of nine games this year, Kaprizov has recorded a point, including two games with two or more points.

-- Kaprizov has had an assist in a game four times this year over eight games played, with multiple assists in two games.
+- In four of nine games this season, Kaprizov has had an assist, including two games with multiple assists.

-- Kaprizov's odds on his points over/under carry an implied probability of 37% that he hits the over.
+- The implied probability that Kaprizov hits the over on his points over/under is 38.5%, based on the odds.

 Sign up for Underdog fantasy today.